eslint-kit/eslint-config-kit/README.md

      ```

    - **Fix on keyboard shortcut.**
-     Add the following to your VSCode `keybindings.json`:
+     Add the following to your `keybindings.json`:

      ```js
      {